 Compounds similar to glucose or alcohol also do contain hydrogen element but they do not show signs of acidic nature.
 This is due to the fact that the hydrogen in them will not separate as like the hydrogen in the acids.
 They will not separate to become hydrogen ions, on dissolving in the water.

-What is the reason to an acid aqueous solution conducting electricity?
+What is the reason for an acid aqueous solution conducting electricity?

 Due to charged particles, there is electricity that is conducted in aqueous solutions.
 The charged particles are called ions and they help conduct electricity.

-Why does dry litmus paper not change color in presence of dry HCl?
+Why does dry litmus paper not change colour in the presence of dry HCl?

-Because, HCl does not have hydrogen ions present.
-Therefore does not show any acidic behavior.
+Because HCl does not have hydrogen ions present.
+Therefore does not show any acidic behaviour.

 - Diluting is a process that involves adding concentrated acid to the water.
 The concentrated water will be added gradually by stirring.

-- There is heat that is evolved slowly and gradually so that concentrated acid is added because diluting acid easily absorbs large quantity of water.
+- There is the heat that is evolved slowly and gradually so that concentrated acid is added because diluting acid easily absorbs a large quantity of water.